ShriduttPatel121/backend-template/README.md

 - **routes/**: Defines the routes for the application.
 - **Types/**: Contains TypeScript type definitions and schemas.
 - **utils/**: Contains utility functions and constants.
+- **prisma/**: Contains the Prisma schema and client for database interactions.
+    - **prisma/schema.prisma**: Defines the database schema using Prisma's schema definition language

 ## Getting Started